 But, if it were mine (Dream on, Amy.), I think I’d like to do something like this.

-And I’d love to treat that daybed alcove like a window, with sheers on either side of the alcove and the fabric romans over each individual window.
-Close the sheers for an airy sleeping room!
+I’d love to treat that daybed alcove like a window, with linen drapes on either side of the alcove and the green matchstick shades over each individual window.
+Close the drapes for an airy sleeping room!
 Anyway, I’m sure there are those who are crying, “Anethema!
 You can’t change our classic cottage!”
-But I think this stays true to the style of the cottage while providing more comfort and happiness. — Victorian vintage painted wicker, bobbin chair, stripes, plaids, rattan, and a little ethnic flair in the accent fabrics to add a subtle funky factor.
+But I think this stays true to the style of the cottage while providing more comfort and happiness — performance fabric sofa, classic Lloyd Flanders rocker, bobbin chair, ferns, plaids, rattan, and a little ethnic flair in the accent fabrics to add a subtle funky factor.

 A pin to remember me by!